Biography

 Parallel to her studies, she assisted Hans Neuenfels and worked as a freelance director at the Municipal Theater in Osnabrück.
 In the following years, the first productions in the field of children's and youth theater were created under her direction at this theatre.

-Following her practical diploma examination in 2009, Nadja Loschky staged La Traviata and Il barbiere di Siviglia at the Osnabrück Municipal Theater and Charles Gounod's Faust at the Kassel State Theater.
-In 2011 she made her debut at the Komische Oper Berlin with the premiere of the family opera Mikropolis by Christian Jost.
-The following year, Britten's A Midsummer Night's Dream was staged at the Kassel State Theater, Die Entführung aus dem Seraglio at the Heidelberg Theater and the family opera Die Schatzinsel (Frank Schwemmer) at the Zurich Opera House, followed in 2013 by Simon Boccanegra at the Aachen Theater and Handel's Alcina at the Lucerne Theater .
+Following her practical diploma examination in 2009, Nadja Loschky staged La Traviata and Il barbiere di Siviglia at the Städtische Bühnen Osnabrück and Faust by Charles Gounod at the Staatstheater Kassel.
+In 2011, she made her debut with the world premiere of the family opera Mikropolis by Christian Jost at the Komische Oper Berlin.
+The following year saw productions of Britten's A Midsummer Night's Dream at the Staatstheater Kassel, Die Entführung aus dem Serail at the Theater Heidelberg and the family opera Die Schatzinsel (Frank Schwemmer) at the Opernhaus Zürich, followed in 2013 by Simon Boccanegra at the Theater Aachen and Handel's Alcina at the Luzerner Theater.

 Artist Website